 We track the progress and attainment of all pupils at least termly, and have high expectations for all.

 Our staff team is passionate about meeting the needs for all learners.
-Mrs Alphey, our Headteacher, is an experienced SENCo and oversees our provision for all pupils.
+Mrs Alphey, our Headteacher, is an experienced SENDCo and oversees our provision for all pupils.
+She works closely with SENDCos and specialist staff from across the Trust.
 We prioritise staff training, so that teachers, teaching assistants and mealtime assistants are well equipped to cater for a variety of individual needs.
 We also aim to identify needs early, allowing us to intervene quickly to support a child’s development, calling in specialist support, assessment and advice where necessary.
 We regularly call on educational psychologists, speech and language therapists, physiotherapists, occupational therapists, behaviour support advisory teachers, communication and interaction specialists and specialist dyslexia teachers to advise us on the most effective strategies and support programmes to use with individuals.

 Children experiencing learning difficulties will have an individual programme of work developed for them in those areas where it is appropriate.
 Where this is the case, parents will be informed and invited to school to discuss their child’s programme with their class teacher.
 A child’s programme may be summarised in a ‘Provision Map’ or a ‘DAF 2a Plan’.
 Targets on these programmes will be SMART (specific, measurable, achievable, realistic and time-bound).
 These programmes of support are reviewed at least twice a year with parents.